Music in Focus Specialist Program

 Students will continue to attend weekly IMSS lessons (or private tuition), and at least music ensemble.

 In year 10, students have the opportunity to engage in additional music studies by enrolling in the VET qualification ‘Certificate II in Music’, which is a practical and performance-based qualification.
-This course has a one year duration and is delivered as an elective class in addition to the Music in Focus classes.
+The one year course is delivered as an elective in addition to the Music in Focus classes.

 Year 10 students will also begin their preparation to transition into the senior school music courses.
 Students choose from the following pathway options for Year 11 and 12: